looeee/discoverthreejs-site/markdown/book/first-steps/textures-intro.md

 Previously, we set the material's color using the [`.color`](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial.color) property.
 Here, we will assign the `texture` to the [`material.map`](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial.map) property, which describes how the color varies over the object's surface. `.map` _should_ be named `.colorMap`, however, since it's used so often this is shortened for convenience.

 **Usually, we set _either_ `.color` or `.map`, but not both**.
-If we do set both the colors in the texture will be _multiplied_ by the `.color` property.
+If we do set both, the colors in the texture will be _multiplied_ by the `.color` property.
 For example, if we keep the purple color, this black and white texture will gain a purple tint.
 A common use case here is to set the color to a shade of gray to darken the texture.
-Since white is the default color, setting `.color` to white will not affect on the texture.
-As a result, it's not possible to use the `.color` to lighten the texture, you can only darken it.
+Since white is the default color, setting `.color` to white will not have affect on the texture.
+As a result, it's not possible to use `.color` to lighten the texture.
+You can only darken it.

 Like the color parameter, we can either pass the texture into the material's constructor: